nextleap-project/countermitm/source/new.rst

 Setup Contact protocol
 -----------------------------------------

-The goal of this protocol is
-to allow two peers to conveniently establish secure contact: exchange both their e-mail addresses and cryptographic identities in a verified manner.
+The goal of the Setup Contact protocol is to allow two peers to conveniently establish secure contact: exchange both their e-mail addresses and cryptographic identities in a verified manner.
-The Setup Verified Contact protocol is re-used as a building block for the `history-verification`_ and `verified-group`_ protocols.
+This protocol is re-used
+as a building block
+for the `history-verification`_ and `verified-group`_ protocols.

-After running the Setup Verified Contact protocol, both peers will learn the true keys of each other or else both get an error message.
+After running the Setup Contact protocol, both peers will learn the cryptographic identities (i.e., the keys) of each other or else both get an error message.
-The protocol is safe against network modification and impersonation attacks.
+The protocol is safe against active attackers that can modify, create and delete messages.

 The protocol follows a single simple UI workflow:
 A peer "shows" bootstrap data
-that is then "read" by the other peer through a trusted (Out-of-Band)channel.
+that is then "read" by the other peer through a trusted (out-of-band) channel.
 This means that,
 as opposed to current fingerprint verification workflows, the protocol only runs once instead of twice, yet results in the two peers having verified keys of each other.

-On mobiles trusted channels is typically implemented using QR codes, but transfering data via USB, Bluetooth, WLAN channels or phone calls is possible as well.
+On mobile phones, trusted channels are typically implemented using QR codes, but transferring data via USB, Bluetooth, WLAN channels or phone calls is possible as well.
-A trusted channel is characterized by the inability of the network layer to observe or modify the data.
+Recall that
+we assume that
+our active attacker *cannot* observe or modify data transferred via the trusted channel.

+..
+  TODO: where is the non-malleability is needed?
+What is the non-malleability property that this requires.
+Would it not be better to have or suggest authenticated encryption

-The protocol relies on the underlying encryption scheme being not malleable.
+The Setup Contact protocol requires that the underlying encryption scheme is non-malleable.
 In the case of OpenPGP this is achieved with Modification Detection Codes (MDC - see section 5.13 and 5.14 of RFC 4880).
 Implementers need to make sure